kailash-manasarovar/statement/docs/timeline/2023/october.md

 - I am in love with him after all, and we are having a relationship online.
 - Salva mentions "going away for the weekend with your boyfriend" nearly every class after that.
 - The class after I posted this tweet, a student comes up to me as I enter the choir classroom, and asks me grinning, "Are you going away for the weekend?"
 - The girl (Elsa Martí García) is a piano student of Domingo.
+I suspect she's following his instructions.
 - Her picture was posted on a fake account I received during continued cyber-stalking in 2024.

 ![Choir student](../../content/images/fake-accounts/choir-student.png)